manijak/nativescript-carousel/demo-vue/README.md

 **Warning: This method is a bit of a "hack" in order to get the data-bound Carousel working with Vue.
 There are certain conditions that need to be met in order for the data-bound Carousel to work properly:**

 You need to assign your data-array the `CarouselItem` using the `v-for="(item, i) in myData"` directive.
+You also need to add a watcher on your data-array for the Carousel to refresh.

 **Example:**
 ```xml